SWIMMING

 NOCs without any qualified athlete or relay team may enter a maximum of two (2) athletes – one (1) man and one (1) woman (Universality Places) in one (1) event each.
 Two athletes of the same gender entered via Universality are not permitted.

-NOCs with no athletes who have achieved an OQT nor any athlete invited by World Aquatics through the OCT may enter a maximum of one (1) man and one (1) woman, provided that those athletes participated in the World Aquatics Championships 2023 Fukuoka (JPN) and/or in the World Aquatics Championships 2024 Doha (QAT).
+NOCs with no athletes who have achieved an OQT nor any athlete invited by World Aquatics through the OCT may enter a maximum of one (1) man and one (1) woman.

 NOCs with athletes having achieved an OQT or invited by World Aquatics through the OCT in one (1) gender only may also enter one (1) universality swimmer in the other gender.